-I know where I want to end my blog, but where to begin?
 My initial interview with Larry led me down a path craving for many more questions to be answered.
 Larry graciously answered another round of questions about a month after our initial interview.
-What I’ve come to realize is that although I knew Nikolai was an Imagineer who worked on many projects, (all of which were during my years of working for Disney and the Oriental Land Company (O.L.C.)), what I understood after my interview was how truly little I did know about ALL of his projects.
+What I have come to realize is that although I knew Nikolai was an Imagineer who worked on many projects (all of which were during my years of working for Disney and the Oriental Land Company (O.L.C.), what I understood after my interview was how truly little I did know about ALL of his projects.
 I yearned for a better understanding so that I could, in turn, introduce or reintroduce him to you.
 You may think you know Imagineer alumnus Larry Nikolai, but I’m not so sure you truly do, yet.
-My hope over the next few weeks, as I continue to write my blog about Larry and his many contributions to the Walt Disney Company and its theme parks around the world, is that both you and I will have a better understanding of his many talents.
+My hope over the next few weeks and perhaps even months, as I continue to write my blog about Larry and his many contributions to the Walt Disney Company and its theme parks around the world, is that both you and I will have a better understanding of his many talents.

 Ah yes, I must not forget, where to begin?
 Well, I do believe at the beginning is almost always the best place, so we’ll start there.

 It All Started When He Was Two Years Old

 Larry Nikolai was born in Kansas City, Missouri and moved to California in 1956 when he was just two years old.
 It would be that very same year his parents would take him to Disneyland.
 Larry explained to me the impact visiting the park had on him.